 - 1.1.1.
-Establish and resource National Climate Security Project Coordinator Positions in the three focus countries (STATUS: completed) to: - 1.1.2.
-Lead implementation of country level activities in the project and implementation of priorities identified, ensuring a country driven approach (STATUS: completed); - 1.1.3.
-Work across government to assess and provide recommendations on merits and options for establishing long term cross-governmental capacity or mechanism on climate security coordination (in their respective countries) based on the findings of the project (STATUS: completed).
+Establish and resource National Climate Security Project Coordinator Positions in the three focus countries (STATUS: completed, recruitment of successor in Kiribati) to: - 1.1.2.
+Lead implementation of country level activities in the project and implementation of priorities identified, ensuring a country driven approach (STATUS: in-progress); - 1.1.3.
+Work across government to assess and provide recommendations on merits and options for establishing long term cross-governmental capacity or mechanism on climate security coordination (in their respective countries) based on the findings of the project (STATUS: in-progress).